aridsisd/Grade-Reader-Plus-v8.0.0/README.md

-# GradeVue — StudentVUE-style Grade Reader (for GitHub Pages)
+# GradeVue — StudentVUE-style Grade Reader

 This is a static, client‑side web app you can host on GitHub Pages.
 It mimics the StudentVUE mobile UI and includes the pages you showed: